 The specialist should have extensive experience in legislation reviews and in drafting legislation in Commonwealth countries.
-Candidates with relevant work experience in Fiji and have knowledge on disability would be an advantage.
+Relevant work experience in Fiji is an advantage.

 ELIGIBILITY REQUIREMENTS

 This consultancy is open only to nationals of ACP countries and EU member states.